 The safety of our students and employees is our top priority.
 As we plan for the 2020-2021 school year, our school-based plans will be fluid and routinely adjusted.
 We are planning for various scenarios as we await guidance from health officials, the LDOE and the Resilient Louisiana Education Workforce Taskforce.

 As the COVID-19 situation evolves and as additional guidance is issued during the summer, we will update the plan online.

 When will students select electives and schedule classes for the next school year?

 Schools will be in contact with parents and students to provide information about how scheduling and course selection will work at their school.
-If you do not receive this information by May 1, 2020, please call your school information hotline to speak to a school administrator.
+If you do not receive this information by May 1, 2020, please email a school administrator.